kurt-krueckeberg/d-docs/notes/files.md

 Files Module
 ============

-See [Working with files in the D programming language](http://nomad.uk.net/articles/working-with-files-in-the-d-programming-language.html).
-I believe it has excellent examples.
+See [Working with files in the D programming language](http://nomad.uk.net/articles/working-with-files-in-the-d-programming-language.html) since I believe it has excellent examples.
-I know to iterate a file line by line, you use this code:
+To iterate a file line by line, you use `file.byLine`:

 ````d
 #!/usr/bin/env rdmd